indra-79/create-mini-game/README.md

-# Challenge project - Build a minigame console app with GitHub Copilot
+# Challenge project - Build a minigame console app

-Starter and Final code for the Challenge project: "Challenge project - Build a minigame console app with GitHub Copilot".
-To check the solution, change the branch to **Solution**.
+Starter and Final code for the Challenge project: "Challenge project - Build a minigame console app ".